Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The best part?
 The performances are held in different parts of the city and many of them outdoors, so you can enjoy the performances with the incomparable setting of Rome as a backdrop.

-Exterior view of the Auditorium Parco della Musica| ©Matteo Rho
+Outside view of the Auditorium Parco della Musica| ©Matteo Rho

-Exterior view of the Auditorium Parco della Musica| ©Matteo Rho
+Outside view of the Auditorium Parco della Musica| ©Matteo Rho

 Every year, the Italian capital hosts the Rome Jazz Festival, one of the most important international events dedicated to this type of music.
 If you want to spend a special evening in the city, I suggest you book tickets for this concert in advance, as the event has a long tradition and sells out quickly.

-9. Warm up with a cappuccino
+9. Warm up with a good cappuccino

 Sant'Eustachio Il Caffè Cafeteria| ©Michiel Jelijs